kamaradclimber/logster/README.md

     Options:
-      -h, --help            show this help message and exit -p METRIC_PREFIX, --metric-prefix=METRIC_PREFIX
+      -h, --help            show this help message and exit --logtail=LOGTAIL     Specify location of logtail.
+Default
+                            /usr/sbin/logtail2
+      --logfilename         Specify the file logster uses to log.
+Default logster.log --logsizerotation     Specify the size at which the log file will be rotated (in bytes).
+Default 100MB
+      -p METRIC_PREFIX, --metric-prefix=METRIC_PREFIX
                             Add prefix to all published metrics.
 This is for people that may multiple instances of same service on